Physiology of cardiac system

 Chambers of the heart

 The heart is separated into four chambers that work to ensure blood flow occurs in the right direction.
 The left and right sides of the heart work separately to ensure blood reaches either the lungs or the body system.
-The left side of the heart pumps blood directly to the lungs, providing oxygen to the blood, while the right side of the heart receives blood that has been pumped throughout the entire body and is deoxygenated.
+The right side of the heart pumps deoxygenated blood to the lungs, where gas exchange occurs.
+The left side pumps oxygenated blood to the rest of the body.

 Blood flow through the heart: step-by-step